BlastSlimey/SonicRushAP/README.md

 - Tails and Cream showing up in boss fights and talking even when not present
 - Generation failures on low starting zone amount
 - Corruption going down after returning to overworld
-- f-zone crashes after beating (Discord@thegreenviper8)
-  - Could also be because of some level transitions I left out
-  - Try re-patching step by step

 ### APWorld
 - Changing item and location names